ingimundarson/DTU-Thesis/README.md

 | Arnar Tjörvi Charlesson       | s202024@dtu.dk |
 | Thorvaldur Ingi Ingimundarson | s202033@dtu.dk |

+We wish to extend great gratitude to  **Kourosh Marjani Rasmussen**  for supervising us  for this thesis and providing us with vital information and helpful guidance during the  process.

 ## Structure of Files and Folders